slacy/openmusictheory.github.io/basicNotation.md

 ### Staff

-Notes are can't convey their pitch information without being placed on a staff.
+Notes can't convey their pitch information without being placed on a staff.
 A staff consists of five horizontal lines, evenly spaced.
 The plural of staff is *staves*.

 ### Clefs